rajsawala/series-parallel-hev-simulink-stateflow/README.md

 load(fullfile(cyclePath,'UrbanCycle6.mat'));
 ```

+This ensures that MATLAB loads the drive-cycle files correctly even when the repository root folder is selected as the current MATLAB folder.

 ---

 ## How to Open the Model

 1. Open MATLAB.

-2. Open this repository folder as the current MATLAB folder.
+2. Set this repository folder as the current MATLAB folder.

 3. Run the workspace initialization script: